Directors and Staff

 Linda is a mother of three sons and lives in Wolfeboro, New Hampshire.

-Seri Bowley is the Camp Administrator of Belknap.
+Seri Bowley is the Donation Manager of Belknap.
 She works in the office with our Directors and the Development team.
-This will be Seri’s 4th summer at camp.
+This will be Seri’s 6th summer at camp.

 A native of Chicago, Seri now enjoys the spirit of a small town life style.
 Before moving to New Hampshire, she sailed to various ports around the world as a Deck Officer aboard different types of cargo vessels.
 She is a graduate of the United States Merchant Marine Academy and is a retired Lieutenant in the US Navel Reserves.

-Seri lives in Tuftonboro with her husband, their 2 children, Maddie and Everett, a black lab, 20 chickens, and Precious the Pig.
+Seri lives in Tuftonboro with her husband, their 2 children, Maddie and Everett, a black lab, and 20 chickens.
 She’s active in the community and is a Tuftonboro Girl Scout Leader.
 Seri enjoys to be outside tending to her large vegetable garden.

 Sue Barron joins Camp Belknap in 2022 as Finance Manager.
 She has held various finance roles in the nonprofit industry – most recently with Dakin Humane Society in western Massachusetts for the last 11 years.
 She brings over 15 years experience in bookkeeping, account analysis and financial management to Camp Belknap.